-Tony Hall, Director-General of the BBC, said, “I remember the impact Civilisation had on me when I was in school: it was the start of a lifelong passion for the arts.
+Tony Hall, Director-General of the BBC, said of the commission, “I remember the impact Civilisation had on me when I was in school: it was the start of a lifelong passion for the arts.
 Inspired by that great programme of the past, we want to excite a new generation.
 We want to show them the power of art and creativity across the world – from the dawn of civilisation to today.
 I’m thrilled that Simon, Mary and David, three outstanding broadcasters, have accepted the challenge."

 Share this page: